not-timid/a0/README.md

     ○  (Static)  automatically rendered as static HTML (uses no initial props)
     ```
-16. Change the `"start"` script in package.json from `"next start"` to
+17. Change the `"start"` script in package.json from `"next start"` to
     `"npx serve@latest"`, because
     `"next start" does not work with "output: export" configuration`
-17. Add the `"prestart": "mv docs a0",` script to package.json
+18. Add the `"prestart": "mv docs a0",` script to package.json
-18. Add the `"poststart": "mv a0 docs",` script to package.json
+19. And add the `"poststart": "mv a0 docs",` script
-19. `npm start`, which may prompt you to install the `serve` package:
+20. `npm start`, which may prompt you to install the `serve` package:
     ```
     Need to install the following packages:
     serve@14.2.0
     Ok to proceed? (y) y
     ```
     ...and check that http://localhost:3000/a0/ works ok
-20. Control-C, and check that docs/ looks ready to deploy to GitHub Pages
+21. Control-C, and check that docs/ looks ready to deploy to GitHub Pages
-21. `touch docs/.nojekyll` so that GitHub Pages does not ignore the
-    underscore-prefixed folder docs/_next/